quisquous/cactbot/docs/OopsyraidsyGuide.md

 }]
 ```

 Each file should evaluate to an array of trigger sets.
-A trigger set has a `zoneRegex` that matches against the current zone for whether all of its triggers should be applied.
-If the zone matches, then the triggers will be valid in that zone, otherwise ignored.  `triggers` holds an array of triggers in the trigger set.
-See below for the
+A trigger set has either a `zoneId` or a `zoneRegex` that matches against the current zone for whether all of its triggers should be applied.
+The set of `ZoneId` constants come from [zone_id.js](../resources/zone_id.js).
+`zoneRegex` is a regex that matches against the name of the zone,
+and is still available as backwards compatibility
+with how zones used to be specified.
+If the zone matches, then the triggers will be valid in that zone, otherwise ignored.
+`triggers` holds an array of triggers in the trigger set.
-format of each of individual triggers.
+See below for the format of each of individual triggers.

 ## Oopsy Trigger format

 Each trigger is an object with the following fields.
 All fields are optional.

 * `id`: a string representing this trigger, for use in disabling triggers.
-See **user/oopsyraidsy-example.js**.
+See [oopsyraidsy-example.js](../users/oopsyraidsy-example.js).
 * `condition`: function returning bool for whether or not to run this trigger.
 * `regex`: regex matching the whole line.
 * `damageRegex`: regex that will only match the ids of abilities that do damage.